-Princess Peach didn’t move until 1988, designers believed it was too complicated to make her a movable character.
+Princess Peach didn’t move until 1988 because it was too complicated for the designers to make her a movable character.

 To leave a party without telling anyone is called in English a “French Exit.”
 In French, it’s called a “partir à l’anglaise,” to leave like the English.

 If you cut down a saguaro cactus in Arizona, you can be charged with a class-4 felony and penalized with jail time.

 The Buddha commonly depicted in statues and pictures is a different person entirely.
 The real Buddha was actually incredibly skinny because of self-deprivation.

 In Colorado, USA, there is still an active volcano.
 It last erupted about the same time as the pyramids were being built in Egypt.